Vyral/base-template/_posts/2021-01-29-what-are-1031-tax-deferred-exchange.md

 {% include youtube.html %}

-Here are the basics about 1031 tax-deferred exchanges for investors.&nbsp;
+<center>Here are the basics about 1031 tax-deferred exchanges for investors.&nbsp;</center>

 What do 1031 tax-deferred exchanges mean for real estate investors?&nbsp;